 Are you LGBTQ+ or an active ally with a role in sports?
-We work to bring the community together through networking, advocacy, digital publishing, and more; read our FAQs and find out why we’re so passionate about sharing stories, and the help that we provide; see our calendar of upcoming events – February is LGBT+ History Month and the Football v Homophobia Month of Action…
+We work to bring the community together through networking, advocacy, digital publishing, and more; read our FAQs to learn about the help we provide and why we’re so passionate about sharing stories; see our calendar of events, including Pride Month activity…

 Jump to… Connect | Calendar | Your news – get published! | Recent achievements